Venues may be changed by mutual agreement. The Home team should arrange the match.

 Away games in white.

-2 points for a match win, 1 for a draw.
-If the overall number of points is tied then
+2 points for a match win.
+If the overall number of points is tied then the winner

-by net hoops, then by other means determined by the Manager.
+is determined by hoop difference, then by other means determined by the Manager.

 The start time of the match should be agreed by team captains.